-Sharing Sessions & Experiences
+Sharing Sessions & Ceremonies

 Scheduled public events related to these offerings will be announced on this dedicated page.
 All events are offered on a donation basis.
 For private sharing sessions and ceremonies, please contact your host Raphaël.

 Informal tea sharing session